jsenv/file-size-impact/readme.md

 # Installation

 This section explains how integrate file size impact to pull requests on GitHub.
-If you want to configure a GitHub workflow follow [Configuring a GitHub workflow](#Configuring-a-GitHub-workflow), otherwise follow [Configuring a workflow](#Configuring-a-workflow).
+To configure a GitHub workflow, see [Configuring a GitHub workflow](#Configuring-a-GitHub-workflow), otherwise see [Configuring a workflow](#Configuring-a-workflow).
+If you don't know what to choose, prefer a GitHub workflow as it's a bit easier to configure.

 ## Configuring a GitHub workflow

-You need:

 <details>
   <summary>1. @jsenv/file-size-impact in devDependencies</summary>